 - Administrative Residency: Provides the ideal way to integrate the academic foundation into the “real world” during the third year of the MSHA Program.
 Residency placements span the United States and may be completed in a variety of health care organizations such as hospitals, integrated delivery systems, physician group practices, consulting, insurance / managed care companies, and home health agencies.
 We offer a parallel professional development curriculum which enables our students to secure their residency placements.
 Students earn a stipend during the administrative residency ranging from $40,000 - $75,000 per year.
-Click here to view the 2011 Administrative Residency Placements.
+Here is a list of the 2014 Administrative Residency Placements

 - Birmingham: Offers a wonderful and livable city but it also provides a magnificent “learning laboratory” with many health care organizations.